ibm-cloud-docs/cloud-object-storage/iam/overview.md

 # IAM overview
 {: #iam-overview}

-{{site.data.keyword.cloud_full}} Identity and Access Management service securely authenticates users and controls access to all resources consistently in the {{site.data.keyword.cloud_notm}} Platform.
+{{site.data.keyword.cloud_notm}} Identity and Access Management service securely authenticates users and controls access to all resources consistently in the {{site.data.keyword.cloud_notm}} Platform.
 {: .shortdesc}

 For more information, see the [Getting started tutorial](/docs/iam?topic=iam-getstarted#getstarted).